-The basic phase is designed to introduce the United States Army as an institution, the military as a profession, and to impart to all students basic leadership skills which can be used in a civilian environment as well as in the military.
+The basic phase is designed to introduce the United States Army as an institution, the military as a profession, and to impart to all students basic profession, and to impart to all students basic leadership skills which can be used in a civilian environment as well as in the military.
 The basic phase includes both formal classroom instruction and field practice periods.
 Subject matter deals with the organization and history of the United States Army, the dynamics ofleadership and management, military skills, and mountaineering.